The most popular service we provide here at Nomad Capitalist is helping people get a second residence – the most popular by far.

 They can be picky now.

-Even Malaysia has flirted with the idea of doubling their investment in the past year.
+Even Malaysia has flirted with the idea of doubling its investment in the past year.

 Countries are making it more difficult.